celo-org/build-with-celo-hackathon/rooted-club/README.md

 - Possibility of interaction between supporters, to combine visits, experiences and access to products.
 - Passport for local events and experiences.

+#### App Mobile
+Agroforest Dapp is a tool for agroforest agents.

+**Calendars:**
+- Harvest(information about local harvests)
+- Seasonal management(tools to facilitate organization, coordenation and information sharing by the agroforest agents)
+- Events(local gastronomic experiences and cultural events)

 #### Next Steps(What we need to do next to turn this prototype into a working solution)
 - ReFine the next NFT´s collections, badges and passports